Why awareness is so important?

 - Refraining from exercise (bad behavioral patterns in general)

-Incorporate exercise in your daily routine
+Incorporate exercise into your daily routine

 Weight is something that affects your mood and overall health (mental and physical).
-Excess weight can also lead to greater issues such as stroke, heart attacks, high blood pressure, high cholesterol and blood sugar levels.
+Excess weight can also lead to greater issues such as stroke, heart attacks, high blood pressure, high cholesterol, and blood sugar levels.

 A simple solution is to step outside and take a walk.
 It will keep your heart rate up and increase oxygen to the heart.
-Daily exercise will contribute to a healthy heart and better you!
+Daily exercise will contribute to a healthy heart and a better you!